I was raised on a small dairy farm near Ulverstone, on the north west coast of Tasmania.

 By the time I was about twelve I was full of pre-adolescent angst.
 One day I saw an advertisement in Pix magazine which read; DO YOU WANT TO CHANGE YOUR LIFE? ( Yes I did!)
 ARE YOU AS HAPPY AS YOU DESERVE TO BE?
 (No, I wasn’t!)
 I filled out the accompanying coupon and sent it off.

 Well I only had about five pounds in my school bank account, and anyway it dawned on me that I had been very silly.
-I threw the booklet away and tried to forget about it.
+I threw the booklet away and forgot about it.

 NB: I EVENTUALLY VISITED THE UNITED STATES IN THE 1980’S. WAS IT ALL I HAD IMAGINED?
 CLICK HERE TO FIND OUT.

-By the way, I did get to at least borrow a pogo stick recently, albeit in the UK.
-Perhaps a little close to the pool for a beginner!
+By the way, I did get to at least borrow a pogo stick, albeit in the UK.
+Perhaps I’m a little too close to the pool for a beginner.
+One misdirected bound and SPLASH! 😨